anthonyamaro15/anthonyamaro15/README.md

 ### Hi there 👋

 - 💬 I'm a Full Stack Web Developer passionate on learning new technologies, I enjoy solving problems and building amazing projects!.
-- 🔭 I’m currently working on three projects, one with a team of five developers and one UI Designer.
-Another project with a Data Science member.
+- 🔭 I’m currently working on project with a team of 2, one data scientist and a UI/UX designer.
-- I'm currently working on a Full Stack Application on my own with TypeScript, React JS, Node JS and PostgreSQL.
 - I'm currenlty solving at least one problem everyday in Hackerrank and leetcode to sharpen my problem solving skills.
-- I'm currently learning C#.
 - 👯 I’m looking to collaborate with anyone interested in building amazing projects.